A men’s group is a group of men, sitting in a circle, hanging out and getting real.

 We run open drop-in men’s circles – in a room or online – as well as closed groups, which are the same men sitting together once a month for six months.
 Contact me to find out if there are any spaces in a closed group or join our next open group on Meetup.com

 Download our leaflet for everything you need to start your own men’s group

 People use my MenSpeak men’s groups structure as a therapeutic tool, a conversation starter, a drinking game and everything in-between.
 Simply amend it to suit your own needs and support the men in your community to “MAN UP…and talk about it!”

 Want to know the thinking behind the questions in the Check-in Round?

-So I got over a dozen of them in my lounge and told them I wanted to get real with them.
-I’d never been to a men’s group – though I had been running mixed groups in Sydney – so I decided to kick one off there and then.
+So I got over a dozen of them together and told them that either we meet at some depth, or basically, you’re chucked!
 I made it up as we went along and it was great fun, with amazing results.

 More and more men got to hear about our men’s group, and saw the positive effects it was having on their friends’ lives, so I decided to take it out of my home and into a public space, sharing it with the world at large.

 This full day workshop is for men and women who’d like tools to communicate with men and/or facilitate their own men’s groups, professionally or in their own communities.